ankur263/Mininet/README.md

 How to run:
 python CustomNet.py X Y
-where X is the number of host per switch and Y is numeber of switches in topology
+where X is the number of host per switch and Y is number of switches in topology